 The OPR report says that CIA wanted an advance declination from the very first discussions of the Bybee Memos–so as early as April 11, 2002.
 The report even suggests (though Rizzo denies it) that Rizzo brought a draft advance declination to a meeting in that timeframe.
 Chertoff refused the advance declination in a meeting on July 13 and after that directed Yoo to write CIA a letter informing them of that refusal (Yoo drafted it a few days later but never sent it).
 On July 16, Addington appears to have instructed Yoo to include the Commander in Chief and affirmative defense sections to accomplish the same purpose.
 On July 24, Yoo gave Rizzo oral approval to use attention grasp, walling, facial hold, cramped confinement, and wall standing.
 It wasn’t until July 26, when OLC was giving oral approval for waterboarding (but not, because it would take too much time, mock burial) that CIA first asked for written approval for specific torture techniques.

-Particularly given Rizzo’s claim that he was primarily interested in the Bybee Two memo, purportedly a document placing strict limits on torture, even though Rizzo admitted to OPR that he felt free to free-lance from there, why did CIA wait until almost two after weeks Chertoff refused to give CIA an advance declination until they even asked for the Bybee Two memo?
+Particularly given Rizzo’s claim that he was primarily interested in the Bybee Two memo, purportedly a document placing strict limits on torture, even though Rizzo admitted to OPR that he felt free to free-lance from there, why did CIA wait until after almost two weeks Chertoff refused to give CIA an advance declination until they even asked for the Bybee Two memo?

 In other words, John Rizzo writes a nice fairy tale in his letter for Yoo and Bybee.
 But his story appears not to correlate with his actions on the memos at all.